COIL PACK TEST 4: Checking Coil Pack Is Getting Power

 Put the multimeter in VOLTS DC mode (don't have a digital multimeter?
 Need to buy one?
 Click here to see my recommendations: Buying A Digital Multimeter For Automotive Diagnostic Testing).

-Probe the circuit labeled with the number 3 (see photo in image viewer) with the red multimeter test lead (using an appropriate tool to pierce the wire).
+Probe the circuit labeled with the number 3 (see photo above) with the red multimeter test lead (using an appropriate tool to pierce the wire).

 With the black multimeter test lead probe the battery negative (-) terminal.